Hunters view thousands of hunting pictures on the Web…every day

 2) Thumbnail Options

 Something I’m in favor of when it comes to galleries are thumbnail viewing options.
-Popular photo gallery sites like Flickr (Flickr Hunting
+Popular photo gallery sites like Flickr (Flickr Hunting) offer thumbnail viewing so users can see multiple photos at once while being able to choose the ones they want to view in more detail.

 3) Easy Scrolling